Back to blog

 Key characteristics:

-• Romantic, feminine appearance
+• Romantic, feminine appearance with strong visual impact

-• Elongates the finger
+• Elongates the finger elegantly

-• Versatile orientation options
+• Flexible orientation options for setting design

-• One pointed end needs protection
+• One pointed end requires protective prong placement

 Heart